How To Print Quality Photos At Home

 What Resolution Should I Print At?

-Your photo is made of pixels, and when you print you look out for PPI.
+Your photo is made of pixels, and when you print you look out for PPI – pixels per inch.
 Some people will swear this number is the holy grail, and bigger is better.
-The fact is you should not exceed what the printer expects, or else the printer will just downscale your photo.
+The fact is you if you exceed what the printer expects, it will just downscale your photo.

 300PPI is a common standard used in industry, while in Adobe software (the industry standard) the default for print is 220PPI.
 This completely ignores that we haven’t talked about what you’re printing on!
 If you’re printing on rough/textured media like canvas, some printers only take 100PPI.